A safety stop is a stop at 5m, or 15ft, for 3 to 5 minutes that divers make at the end of their dive.

 If you’re interested in learning more, PADI published a great article about the history of safety stops and how we started doing them.

-5 tips for making the best safety stop on every dive
+tips for Proper safety stops on every dive

 Establish neutral buoyancy